AccelerationNet/a-cl-logger/README.md

 (get-log-fn *testlog* :level +info+) => (lambda (&rest args) ...)
 ```

+### Root Logger

+There is a root logger which all other loggers have as a parent by
+default.
+This is a conveneint place to put appenders that should
+always apply.
+You can remove the root by removing it from the parents
+slot of a logger.

 ### Changing / Adding to the messages being logged

 Messages generate signals on being created and on being appended.